-In case of hydrofluoric acid coming into contact with skin or tissue, flush contact area with tepid water for 5 min, apply calcium gluconate to counter the effects, and then seek medical attention.
+Skin contact with hydrofluoric acid causes severe tissue damage and corrosive chemical burns.
+In the case of hydrofluoric acid coming into contact with skin or tissue, flush contact area with tepid water for 5 min, apply calcium gluconate to counter the effects, and then seek medical attention.
 The onset of effect(s) from hydrofluoric acid can be delayed by as much as 8 h.
+It is especially important to seek medical attention for any HF burn because these delayed effects.
+HF essentially dissolves your bone structure causing it to be handled with great care.

 Storage

 Mineral acid containers should be stored together in an acid (corrosive) cabinet.
 This cabinet should be clearly labeled as containing acids.
-Minimal amounts of acid should be stored at any one time.
+Acid amounts of less than 1 L should be stored at any one time.

 Mineral acids are chemically incompatible with bases, oxidizing agents, organic materials, and combustibles, and should be stored separately.
 Nitric acid—being a strong oxidizer—should be stored in a chemically resistant secondary container separate from other acids.
 The secondary container should be constructed of polyethylene, PYREX, or Nalgene.

-Strong mineral acids and ammonium hydroxide should not be stored in the same cabinet.
+Strong mineral acids should not be stored in the same cabinet.

 Avoid storing acids on metal shelves or use secondary containers made of plastic or in case of hydrofluoric acid, polyethylene.